Datafyde/Automatic-Grading-System-with-NLP-for-Essay-Questions/README.md

   - `streamlit`
   - `pandas`
   - `spacy`
+  - `sentence-transformers`

 ### 4.2.
 Setup and Software Dependencies
-We need to install the following dependencies by running the commands below in vscode terminal or command prompt or terminal:
+We need to install the following dependencies by running the commands below in the DE terminal or command prompt:
 ```
 pip install streamlit
 pip install pandas